Intake 1: 06/01/2021 – 23/07/2021 | Closing date for applications: 16 October 2020

 Students are expected to be proficient in knowledge of the substantive law prior to attending the programme.
 Due to severe time constraints, students are expected possess and practice some skill in time management.

 Formative and summative assessments will be conducted.
-National examinations are scheduled to be written by students in both the LSSA-UNISA School and the LEAD Schools at the same time.
+All National assessment are scheduled to be written by students in both the LSSA-UNISA School and the LEAD Schools at the same time and online.

 A minimum of 50% is required of all students to pass all assignments and examinations to complete the programme successfully.